 Multiple Galaxy Collisions

-These images are part of a three-year study of 123 galaxies within 3 billion light-years of Earth.
+Hubble's sharp vision reveals more complexity within these galaxies, which astronomers are interpreting as evidence of a multiple-galaxy pileup.
+These images, taken by the Wide Field and Planetary Camera 2, are part of a three-year study of 123 galaxies within 3 billion light-years of Earth.
 The study was conducted in 1996, 1997, and 1999.
-False colors were assigned to these photos to enhance fine details within these merging galaxies.
+False colors were assigned to these photos to enhance fine details within these coalescing galaxies.